paulang1807/learn-python/docs/file.md

 # List contents of the current directory
 os.listdir(path)

+# Check if a file exist in a given directory
+if os.path.exists('filename'):
+  fileexists = True

 # Check if a subdirectory exist in a given directory
 if os.path.exists('.'):
   subpathexists = True